-Besides our choir commitments we used to spend happy times visiting one another's houses and therefore seeds acquaintances became of sincere friendship, which still exist to this day.
+Besides our choir commitments we used to spend happy times visiting one another's houses and therefore acquaintances became seeds of sincere friendship, which still exist to this day.
 We all may live long distances from each other, but these Reunions bring us into contact again, and that is one of the wonderful aspects of being affiliated with BCOCA.